Cement, extreme cold experiments to launch on Orbital cargo ship - Journal du Cameroun

 Also on board is the first European commercial system aimed at increasing researchers’ access to space lab by offering “plug-and-play” experiment cubes that are low-cost and easy to install and remove.

-The International Commercial Experiment, or ICE Cubes Service, is a joint venture of the European Space Agency (ESA) and the Belgian company Space Application Services (SpaceAps).
+The International Commercial Experiment, or ICE Cubes Service, is a joint venture of the European Space Agency (ESA) and the Belgian company Space Application Services.

 Plant Habitat-01, an experiment that could boosts astronauts’ ability to grow their own food, is also on board.

-It contains “a closed environment unlike any other plant growth we have had to date on the station,” said Curt Costello, ISS chief scientist.
+It contains “a closed environment unlike any other plant growth we have had to date on the station,” said Kirt Costello, ISS chief scientist.

 “This will really allow us to look at all the variable parameters in an investigation and get down to the brass tacks of what is going on in microgravity.”